 As usual in communist Countries in Europe, before 1989 the National Military Museum received much attention, growing up to host a collection of weapons, tanks and aircraft of considerable size.
 The place, located close to central Bucharest, is surely worth a visit especially for those looking for unusual Soviet weaponry!

 Another easy-to-find communist-themed site is the Palace of the Free Press, the only imposing building in Stalinist style in Bucharest, built in the early 1950s for the propaganda-press.
 A big statue of Lenin used to seat prominently ahead of the façade.
 It was removed in 1990, to celebrate the end of the dictatorship.
 Many emblems of communism – hammers, sickles and stars – decorate the walls of this now mostly unused relic.

 Finally, the very central palace of the Ministry of Internal Affairs, which since the 1950s until 1989 was occupied by the Romanian Communist Party, is a distinctive example of rationalist architecture from the late 1930s, with much to tell about Cold War history.
-It was from a balcony of this palace that Nicolae Ceausescu gave his famous last speech, just days before he was arrested and shot.
+It was from a balcony of this palace that Nicolae Ceausescu gave his famous last speech, just days before he was arrested and shot (see this post).

 This post is about all these sights.
 Photographs were taken in June 2017.